Passport, Visa, and Residence Permit

 You may make travel arrangements through any experienced travel agent.
 Each of the agencies listed below has had experience arranging travel to Hungary for North-American students:

-When making your travel plans please bear in mind that prior the semester we are organizing an orientation period with useful academic and non-academic information.
+When making your travel plans please bear in mind that prior to the semester we are organizing an orientation period with useful academic and non-academic information.
 This is also the period of registration and visiting the Immigration Office for residential permits.

 Due to jet lag, you might be very tired during the first few days.
-Therefore, we recommend you to arrive in Budapest one or two days prior to the beginning of your studies.
+Therefore, we recommend you arrive in Budapest one or two days prior to the beginning of your studies.

 Things to take along

-Don't forget your passport, visa, airline ticket, a major credit or debit card, and a sufficient amount of money in cash to cover immediate expenses upon arrival.
+Don't forget your passport, airline ticket, a major credit or debit card, and a sufficient amount of money in cash to cover immediate expenses upon arrival.
 A dozen extra passport-type photos may come in handy.
 We recommend that you carry important names and telephone numbers (such as AIT staff phone numbers and campus address) with you in your carry-on luggage.

 It is important that you bring an ample supply of any medicine you frequently use.
 Take shoes and clothes appropriate for all seasons.
 Apartments come completely furnished with such things as furniture, sheets, towels, kitchenware, etc. Clothes dryers are not used in Hungary.